The Gillian Nicholson Collection

 The quay was workplace, playground, meeting place and grandstand all in one, and these photographs preserve those everyday moments that rarely seemed important at the time, but mean much more now.

-The images were kindly shared by Gillian Nicholson, daughter of Max and Helen “Power” Nicholson.
-My sincere thanks to Gillian for making these photographs available and allowing a few more stories from the quay to surface once again."
+The images were kindly shared by Gillian Nicholson, daughter of Max and Helen “Power” Nicholson and some were loaned to me by Peter Power in 2005.
+My sincere thanks to Gillian and Peter for making these photographs available and allowing a few more stories from the village and the quay to surface once again."

 John Martin and Helen Power.